 As regards providing remunerative price to the agriculturists, the matter is receiving the constant attention of the Agriculure Ministry.
 There will be no slackening on this and certainly the agriculturists are going to get what they deserve and what is due to them.
 The Agricultural Price Commission will ensure that agriculturists do not suffer in any way.
-In the Sixth Plan, it has been made clear by the Planning Minister the other day in this House, that consideration will be given to, that the main consideration will be the common man's requirement and the requirement of the people who are living below the poverty line.
-Surely, this assurance can be taken on its face value because it is not a hollovr assurance, but it is an assurance which is going to meet the requirements of the people and it is an assurance which has been given in real earnest.
+In the Sixth Plan, it has been made clear by the Planning Minister the other day in this House, that consideration will be given to, that the main consideration will be the common man's requirement and the requirement of the people who are living below the povertv line.
+Surely, this assube taken on its face rance can value because it is not a hollow assurance, but it is an assurance which is going to meet the requirements of the people and it is an assurance which has been given in real earnest.
 Now, taking over the wholesale trade is not going to solve all the problems.
 It is a known fact that this experiment was made sometime back.
-But, surely, the exPeri-ment was not a very happy one and, therefore, it had to be abandoned.
+But, surely, the experiment was not a very happy one and, therefore, it had to be abandoned.
 Today, what we need is the proper procurement and proper procurement with proper support prices.
-Now, there is no difficulty in proper procurement at the moment and there is
+Now, there is no difficulty in proper procurement at the moment and there is no difficulty in giving reasonable support prices also.
+Therefore, why there should be any difficulty on this count is not known.
+(Time bell rings).
+I will take just a few minutes. and will complete.
+Now, the only thing that we have to do is to check the private traders from manipulating the prices and prevent them from hoarding.